IFTTT/ConnectSDK-Android/connect-location/README.md

 When your user logs out, you should reflect this state via returning null in the `UserTokenProvider` passed to the ConnectLocation instance, doing so allows it to unregister the geo-fences accordingly.
 However, if you would like to make sure the geo-fences are correctly removed as soon as the users log out from your app, you can call `ConnectLocation.getInstance().deactivate()` directly.

 ### Logging
-You can enable logging by calling the `ConnectLocation.enableLogging` method to see some basic logs on your `Logcat` window.
+You can enable logging by calling the `ConnectLocation.setLoggingEnabled(true)` method to see some basic logs on your `Logcat` window.
 By default, logging is disabled.
-If you had enabled logging and need to disable it for certain parts of the user flow, call the `ConnectLocation.disableLogging` method.
+If you had enabled logging and need to disable it for certain parts of the user flow, call the `ConnectLocation.setLoggingEnabled(false)` method.